Phase Transition of the 2-Choices Dynamics on Core-Periphery Networks: Introduction

 In order to understand what network key properties are responsible for the aforementioned dichotomy between a long \emph{metastable} and a fast \emph{consensus} behavior, we theoretically investigate a class of networks belonging to the core-periphery model.

-To further simplify the theoretical analysis, in Theorem~\ref{thm:noisyd} we initially consider the setting in which \emph{\nodes\ in the core are stubborn}, i.e.\ they don't change their initial opinion. \footnote{We remark that the evolution of the 2-Choices dynamics, together with the latter assumption on the stubbornness of the core, can be regarded as a SIS-like epidemic model~\cite{hethcote_mathematics_2000, newman_spread_2002}.
+To further simplify the theoretical analysis, in Theorem~\ref{thm:noisyd} we initially consider the setting in which \emph{\nodes\ in the core are stubborn}, i.e., they don't change their initial opinion.
+We later show, in Theorem~\ref{thm:phase_transition_cp}, how to substitute this assumption with milder hypotheses on the core's structure.
+We remark that the evolution of the 2-Choices dynamics, together with the latter assumption on the stubbornness of the core, can be regarded as a SIS-like epidemic model~\cite{hethcote_mathematics_2000, newman_spread_2002}.
 In such a model, the network is the subgraph induced by the periphery and the infection probability is given by the 2-Choices dynamics, which also determines a certain probability of \emph{spontaneous infection} (that in the original process corresponds to the fact that \nodes\ in the periphery interact with \nodes\ in the core).
-This interpretation of our results may be of independent interest.} We later show, in Corollary~\ref{cor:consensus}, how to substitute this assumption with milder hypotheses on the core's structure.
+This interpretation of our results may be of independent interest.